-Who has been allowed to settle in New Zealand since 1840?
-Over the years, laws and regulations have been used to restrict or prevent the entry of ‘undesirable’ individuals or groups.
-Making New Zealand British and keeping the country white were the goals of immigration policy until the early 1970s.
-People from Britain have been actively recruited, while people perceived as ‘different’ have been kept out.
+Who has been allowed to settle in New Zealand?
+Over the years since 1840, laws and regulations have been used to restrict or prevent the entry of ‘undesirable’ individuals or groups.
+Making New Zealand British and keeping the country white were the main goals of immigration policy until the early 1970s.
+People from Britain were actively recruited, while people perceived as ‘different’ were kept out.

-Strong imperial sentiments in the colonial period, and views about race through the 19th and much of the 20th centuries largely explain the purpose of New Zealand’s immigration restrictions.
-But alongside these narrow-minded, racist attitudes, more inclusive views of the peopling of New Zealand have consistently been expressed.
+Strong imperial sentiments in the colonial period, and views about race through the 19th and much of the 20th centuries, largely explain the purpose of New Zealand’s immigration restrictions.
+But alongside these narrow-minded, racist attitudes, more inclusive views about the peopling of New Zealand have also been expressed.

 The Treaty of Waitangi and immigration

 In 1840 the Treaty of Waitangi acknowledged that British subjects were already in New Zealand.
 Implicit in Māori agreement to the treaty was that more immigrants would come from the United Kingdom, Europe and Australia.
-Some Māori have argued that their ancestors agreed to allow immigration only from the countries named in the preamble to the treaty, and that regulation of immigration from other places is a matter that should be discussed with them as a treaty partner.
+Some Māori have argued that their ancestors agreed to allow immigration only from the countries named in the preamble to the treaty, and that the regulation of immigration from other countries should be discussed with them as a treaty partner.

 Māori views of immigrants